-The structure of the presentation should aim to convey the take home message(s) in a logical and coherent way.
-Note that the presentation does not have to follow the chronological order in which the research was performed.
-Organise your subtopics in an order that makes sense.
+The structure of the presentation should aim to convey the main message in a logical and coherent way.
+Note that the presentation does not have to follow the chronological order in which the experiments were performed.
+Organize your subtopics in an order that makes sense.
+This is the structure that you will use during the base (Materials and Methods, Results and Discussion) of your presentation, but is often the logical order in your Introduction and Conclusions as well.